The spectacle last week of my tax dollars hard at work came as a timely and necessary salve for my troubled soul.

 With these useful CBC “guideposts for living” freshly summarized and top-of-mind, I climbed into my vehicle last Friday morning to haul my four kids to school, stopping briefly on the way to collect my neighbour’s three youngsters.
 (They all attend the same French immersion school – it’ll be of immense use to them to be able to smoke pot in both official languages, one day.)
 I felt like an eco-criminal, barreling down the road in my gas-guzzling Suburban with seven planet-destroying children inside, a micro-climate of warming enveloping us as I drove.

-The restoration of our world will be gradual, and our learning curve will be steep.
-It's not as simple, after all, as re-awakening our ancient hunter-gatherer skills; "gather" away, but the "hunter" part is a non-starter - no meat, remember?
+The restoration of our world will be gradual.
+Our learning curve will be steep.
+It’s not as simple, after all, as re-awakening our ancient hunter-gatherer skills; “gather” away, but the “hunter” part is a non-starter – no meat, remember?
 But by limiting ourselves to one child per family and thereby halving our numbers each generation, we will greatly accelerate our remedial efforts, eventually extinguishing in its entirety the ruinous and parasitic human race.

-Unencumbered by homo sapiens, and as her skies clear and her forests regrow and her waters are purified, Mother Earth shall return at last to her original glory, slowly spinning on her axis and rotating about her star, safe and secure among the trillions upon trillions of sister specks in our cosmos.
+Then, at long last, unencumbered by homo sapiens, and as her skies clear and her forests regrow and her waters are purified, Mother Earth shall return to her original glory, slowly spinning on her axis and rotating about her star, safe and secure among the trillions upon trillions of sister specks in our cosmos.